schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

     -gp destFileNameExt=.java -gp packageName=de.sw.atlas.test
 ```

-##Already defines internal generators with their extra parameters:
+## Already defines internal generators with their extra parameters:

-###Java related
+### Java related
 * java_beans - creates a set of Java beans from model
   - packageName - what is the package for the generated beans
   - removeEmptyLines - if set, then empty lines will be removed before file is written

-###Service related
+### Service related
 * swagger_file - creates a swagger file from model
   - destFileName - name of the generated file
   - removeEmptyLines - if set, then empty lines will be removed before file is written

-###Base generators
+### Base generators
-* multifiles - creates multible files from model and extra given template
+* multifiles - creates multiple files from model and extra given template
   - includeExtTypes - also use external type to generate files
-  - outputDirExt - an needed subpath below the given outputBasePath
+  - outputDirExt - a needed subpath below the given outputBasePath
   - removeEmptyLines - if set, then empty lines will be removed before file is written

 * singlefile - creates single file from model and extra given template
-  - outputDirExt - an needed subpath below the given outputBasePath
+  - outputDirExt - a needed subpath below the given outputBasePath
   - destFileName - filename for the generated file
   - removeEmptyLines - if set, then empty lines will be removed before file is written